LuisFiegl/CNN_Africa/README.md

 ## Data
 *est_df.rds* represents the *tabular dataset*.
 It is available and doesnt have to be created.
 It can be used right away to fit the Random Forest (RF).

 The *remote sensing feature matrix* mentioned in the report is not available, because it would take up too much storage space.
 The files in folder **data_preparation** can be used to create it.
-Still, the remote sensing data has to be downloaded in advance!
+To download the necessary data for that, refer to Electronic appendix B in the [report](https://drive.google.com/drive/folders/1lDDNRQymG_GIfyfR11VdzBnzfWMKmDkM?usp=sharing).

 ## Data Preparation
 For replication, the paths to the data must be adjusted in every file.
 The files can be executed in the following order: